Xetibo/ReSet-Doc/sections/literature.typ

 #subsubsection("GTK Tests")
 There is a GTK testing framework for Rust, which is called "gtk-test".
 This crate allowed for an easy way of creating tests for the user interface of ReSet.
-As an example, the following code snippet is taken from the repository page and shows how to test the change of a string in a label. @gtk-test
+As an example, the code snipped in @gtk_test_example is taken from the repository page and shows how to test the change of a string in a label.
+@gtk-test

 #let code = "
 fn main() {